-with a fearful headsche.
-I went to Did the man get away?
-Yes; he walked downstairs and out into the streets, and the detectives never got a clew of him after that night.
-About the money.
+He watched me with picroing eyes, and though he was toying with his re- Did the man get away? walked downstairs and out into the streets, and the detectives never got a About the money.
 I returned it to the bank by post, and that part of the business is still worrying the detectives.
-I could tell them a thing or two, but I won't.-Boston Post.
-A Wonderful Stone Saw.
+I could tell them a thing or A Wonderful Stone Saw.

 A newly devised stone saw that has been put in operation in West Philadelphia is demonstrating extraordinary cutting powers as compared with former processes.
 It is the invention of an expert stone mason and carver.
-By tests made with the saw, using a chilled-iron shot abrader and cutting through the hardest of all brownstone, known as the Hummellstown, using a block of stone ten feet by six inches long and two feet two inches in thickness, the following results were attained: The first cut through was made in one and three-quarters hours, the second, with increased feed, in one hour, and the third cut, with the full limit of speed, in three-quarters of an hour, which is equal to cutting thirty-three inches per hour.
+By tests made with the saw, using a chilled-iron shot abrader and cutting through the hardest of all brownstone, known as the Hummellstown, using a block of stone ten feet by six inches long and two feet two inches in thickness, the following results The first cut through was made in one and three-quarters hours, the second, with increased feed, in one hour, and the third out, with the full limit of speed, in three-quarters of an hour, which is equal to cutting thirty-three inches per hour.
 Four inches per hour has been considered good work in the ordinary mills of the country with other saws.
 Thin slabs are also out, leaving no ridges on the face of the pieces after cutting, although the through various veins of flint.
-In the improved saw is used lineal or horizontal motion, while in other saws the pendulum motion has been depended on.
+In the improved saw is used a lineal or horizontal motion, while in other saws the pendulum motion has been depended on.
 Further, the improved has a thinner blade, with thicker teeth, which allows the abrading material to fall down between the teeth to the bottom of the kerf .-Philadelphia Ledger.
 He Killed Superstition.

-The Count de Lesseps never seemed to lose sight of the adacation of his children, even in the smallest detail.
-One morning at breakfast a beautiful Dresden teacup was broken.
-"Ah! cried the Countess, "a disaster!
+The Count de Lesseps never seemed to lose sight of the sducation of his children, even in the smallest detail.
+One morning at breakfast a beautiful eried the Countess, "a disaster!
 Two more of that set will now be broken.
 It always happens so."
 "Are you so superstitious," asked the Count, "as really to believe that two more will be broken?"
-"I know it."
-"Then let us get it off our minds."
-And, taking up two of the cups by the handles, h ashed them together.
-The anger and lismay of the Countess proved conlusively that she had not seriously don't flatter yourself that you owe a notes a few days ago, - New York duty to the public.
+"I know it." us get it off our minds."
+And, taking up two of the cups by the handles, h lashed them together.
+The anger and dismay of the Countess proved con-clusively that she had not seriously held to her superstition.
+It also loosened any hold the absurd idea may have hist on the minds of the children. -- New York Recorder.
+Lucky For Her.

+Concealed in candle moulds that don't flatter yourself that you owe a notes a few days ago.
+New York duty to the public.
 The public would Journal.
-THE MERRY SIDE OF LIFE.
+THE MERRY SIDE OF LIFE

-STORIES THAT ARE TOLD BY THE FUNNY MEN OF THE PRESS Interested Her More-A Clean Sweep -The Safe Dose-Repudlated-An Ignoramus, Etc., Etc.
+STORIES THAT ARE TOLD BY THE

+Interested Her More-A Clean Sweep -The Safe Dose-Repudiated-Au

-"Now, as to the Coming Woman- She yawned behind her fan; "Beg pardon, Mr. Layte, but how About the going man?" -Cincinnati Tribune.
+Ignoramus, Etc., Etc. "Now, as to the Coming Woman-"

+She yawned behind her fan;

+"Beg parden, Mr. Layte, but how

+About the going man"

+-Cheimati Tribune.